-The project will present a new model of learning object repositories guided by the ideas of sharing, openness and community suited for the social media era, with public involvement in the processes of creation, evaluation and distribution.
-The growing trend toward openness and collaboration in international consortiums that facilitate connections among portals and allow for an expanded search between repositories, enable a near unlimited flexibility of educational possibilities suited to varied users and needs.
-For example, lecturers might integrate objects according to specific pedagogical demands and construct a new learning process tailored to the needs of different target audiences.
-As a result, learners and international content providers will be able to form communities that share learning materials.
-Openness from institutions and organizations for the distribution of information will contribute to the international trend toward information sharing and the creation of collaborative learners' communities.
-The project will help the HEI to provide faculty with a larger variety of suitable learning objects for their pedagogical needs.
+The project will present a new model of learning object repositories guided by the principles of sharing, openness and community suited for the social media era, with public involvement in the processes of creation, evaluation and distribution.
+The growing trend toward openness and collaboration in international consortiums that facilitate connections among portals and allow for expanded search among repositories, enable near unlimited flexibility and a plethora of educational possibilities for a wide range of users and needs.
+For example, lecturers might integrate objects according to specific pedagogical demands, and construct a new learning process tailored to the needs of different target audiences.
+As a result, students and international content providers will be able to form communities that share learning materials.
+Openness from institutions and organizations for the distribution of information will contribute to the international trend toward information sharing and the creation of collaborative learning communities.
+The project will help the institutions of higher learning to provide faculty with a larger variety of suitable learning objects for their pedagogical needs.